mailerlite/laravel-elasticsearch/README.md

 An easy way to use the [official Elastic Search client](https://github.com/elastic/elasticsearch-php) in your Laravel or Lumen applications.

+> ## ⚠️ This Package Will Be Abandoned
+> Due to several factors, including the fact that I no longer use ES,
+> I will be ceasing development on this package.
+If you are interested in
+> taking over this project, please reach out to me here or on Twitter: @cviebrock

 [![Build Status](https://github.com/cviebrock/laravel-elasticsearch/workflows/tests/badge.svg?branch=master)](https://github.com/cviebrock/laravel-elasticsearch/actions)
 [![Total Downloads](https://poser.pugx.org/cviebrock/laravel-elasticsearch/downloads.png)](https://packagist.org/packages/cviebrock/laravel-elasticsearch)
 [![Latest Stable Version](https://poser.pugx.org/cviebrock/laravel-elasticsearch/v/stable.png)](https://packagist.org/packages/cviebrock/laravel-elasticsearch)